John Bollons

 John Peter Bollons (10 November 1862 – 18 September 1929) was a New Zealand marine captain, naturalist and ethnographer.
 For many years he captained New Zealand government steamers, including the NZGSS Hinemoa, which undertook lighthouse work and patrols through New Zealand's subantarctic islands.
 Bollons Island, in the Antipodes Islands, is named after him.
 In 1928 he was appointed a Companion of the Imperial Service Order.

 Early life

 Bollons was born 10 November 1862 in Bethnal Green, England, the son of a London cab master.
 At 19, Bollons joined the crew of the barque England's Glory.
-After an eventful trip from the West Indies, the ship was wrecked at Bluff 1881, with no loss of life.
+After an eventful trip from the West Indies, the ship was wrecked at Bluff in 1881, with no loss of life.
 Bollons and another young crew member were taken in by one of the local Māori families.